Hart family mystery deepens as friends remember previous foster child in Minnesota

 - Man called 911 concerned about child abuse in Hart family, but Clark County Sheriff’s Office decided against welfare check

 “They were passionate about trying to help” and being good people.
-“And they were,” said Kayla Schmitz, who got to know the Harts when all of them were working at Herberger’s department store in Alexandria, Minn.
+“And they were,” said Kayla Schmitz, who got to know the Harts when all of them were working at Herberger’s department store in Alexandria, Minnesota.
 “The people I know wouldn’t starve their kids and lock them up.”

-She’s referring to allegations of abuse that dogged the Harts — including depriving their adopted children of food and a harsh spanking that resulted in a 2011 domestic-assault conviction for Sarah — as well as reports from neighbors suggesting the family lived an isolated life outside of the music festivals and rallies they attended.
+She’s referring to allegations of abuse that dogged the Harts — including depriving their adopted children of food, and a harsh spanking that resulted in a 2011 domestic-assault conviction for Sarah — as well as reports from neighbors suggesting the family lived an isolated life outside of the music festivals and rallies they attended.

 Schmitz wondered, “What happened to them in the last few years?”